ebingrav/avwiki/Drow_Ring_(lesser).md

 The greater and lesser drow rings share the same name.
-The greater drow ring is very good upper-level archer gear, while the lesser drow ring is a great alternative for the [bent and mangled ring](Bent_And_Mangled_Ring "wikilink") during the 20's and 30's.
-Both rings (as well as the Bent & Mangled ring) need to be [faded](Fading "wikilink").
+The greater drow ring is very good upper-level archer gear, while the lesser drow ring is a great alternative for the [bent and mangled ring](Bent_And_Mangled_Ring.md "wikilink") during the 20's and 30's.
+Both rings (as well as the Bent & Mangled ring) need to be [faded](Fading.md "wikilink").
 Another important thing to consider, is that it is possible to get up to 16 lesser rings in the 24-27 level range in one 5-10 minute run, as opposed to getting one [Bent And Mangled Ring](Bent_And_Mangled_Ring "wikilink") then having to wait for respawn.

 ## Directions